Yemen country profile

 1994 - Brief war of secession ends in defeat of southern separatist forces.

-2000 - Al-Qaeda gains prominence in Yemen, ushering in a period of terrorist attacks, instability and crack downs against foreign Islamic clerics operating in the country.
+2000 - Al-Qaeda gains prominence in Yemen, ushering in a period of terrorist attacks.

-2011 - Protests in Tunisia inspire demonstrations; President Saleh agrees to hand over power to his deputy, Abdrabbuh Mansour Hadi.
+2011 - Arab Spring protests spread to Yemen; President Saleh agrees to hand over power to his deputy, Abdrabbuh Mansour Hadi.

-2014 - Houthi rebels overrun the capital, plunging country into civil war and prompting a Saudi-led coalition to intervene militarily to stop them from gaining more ground.
+2014 - Houthi shia rebels overrun the capital, plunging country into civil war and prompting a Saudi-led coalition to intervene to stop them from gaining more ground.